Saffir–Simpson scale: Category 5

 Category 5 is the highest category of the Saffir–Simpson scale.
 These storms cause complete roof failure on many residences and industrial buildings, and some complete building failures with small utility buildings blown over or away.
 The collapse of many wide-span roofs and walls, especially those with no interior supports, is common.
 Very heavy and irreparable damage to many wood-frame structures and total destruction to mobile/manufactured homes is prevalent.

 Only a few types of structures are capable of surviving intact, and only if located at least 3 to 5 mi inland.
 They include office, condominium and apartment buildings and hotels that are of solid concrete or steel frame construction, multi-story concrete parking garages, and residences that are made of either reinforced brick or concrete/cement block and have hipped roofs with slopes of no less than 35 degrees from horizontal and no overhangs of any kind, and if the windows are either made of hurricane-resistant safety glass or covered with shutters.
 Unless most of these requirements are met, the catastrophic destruction of a structure may occur.

 The storm's flooding causes major damage to the lower floors of all structures near the shoreline.
 Many coastal structures can be completely flattened or washed away by the storm surge.
 Virtually all trees are uprooted or snapped and some may be debarked, isolating most affected communities.
 Massive evacuation of residential areas may be required if the hurricane threatens populated areas.
 Total and extremely long-lived power outages and water losses are to be expected, possibly for up to several months.

-Historical examples of storms that made landfall at Category 5 status include: "Cuba" (1924), "Okeechobee" (1928), "Bahamas" (1932), "Cuba–Brownsville" (1933), "Labor Day" (1935), Janet (1955), Inez (1966), Camille (1969), Edith (1971), Anita (1977), David (1979), Gilbert (1988), Andrew (1992), Dean (2007), Felix (2007), Irma (2017), Maria (2017), Michael (2018), Dorian (2019), Otis (2023; the only Pacific hurricane to make landfall at Category 5 intensity), and Melissa (2025).
+Historical examples of storms that made landfall at Category 5 status include: "Cuba" (1924), "Okeechobee" (1928), "Bahamas" (1932), "Cuba–Brownsville" (1933), "Labor Day" (1935), Janet (1955), Inez (1966), Camille (1969), Anita (1977), David (1979), Gilbert (1988), Andrew (1992), Dean (2007), Felix (2007), Irma (2017), Maria (2017), Michael (2018), Dorian (2019), Otis (2023; the only Pacific hurricane to make landfall at Category 5 intensity), and Melissa (2025).